eclipse-tractusx/tractusx-edc-kafka-extension/poc/kafka-pull/README.md

 ## Technical Implementation

-The extension implements the `DataFlowController` interface to handle the "Kafka-PULL" transfer type.
+The extension implements the `DataFlowController` interface to handle the "KafkaBroker-PULL" transfer type.
 The main controller class, `KafkaBrokerDataFlowController`, manages the following operations:

 1. **Start Transfer**: Creates OAuth2 credentials, generates tokens, and builds an Endpoint Data Reference (EDR) for the